sheng09/PHYS3070-2020/Week2/README.md

 Finally, open an web browser on you/client local computer.
 Use the address `http://localhost:XXXX/`.
 Note, please use the same four digits XXXX here.
 You will see that the *Jupyter* is running.

 #### Use Python with an editor
+You can edit an *Python* programs with gedit, or other editors.
+Then you can run it from Unix/Linux terminal.
+This method is different from *Jupyter* environment.
+Here, we do not judge which one is better.

 # 3. Lab1-Earthquake Location